 Writing a script will help you and the production team be on the same page, and it will help us know how we can best help you.
 Giving us the script in advance can also help us collaborate with you to make sure your ideas are presented in the best way possible.
 Once you're done, you can even incorporate your script into canvas, which can be a helpful tool to make our classrooms more accessible to those with disabilities!

 It can help to have been through the material before you try and record it.
 Practice your delivery and be aware of how loud you’re speaking.

 If you want to read from a script, consider using a teleprompter.
 This will allow you to look directly into the camera as you read, which will help you connect with your audience.
-All we ask if you want to use a teleprompter is that you email your script to email@example.com .
+If you would like to use the teleprompter, please email a script ahead of time to Daniel.Errico@AsburySeminary.edu.

 Our Lightboard is a great tool if you prefer to use a whiteboard in class or you just want to make videos that are a little different!
 The lightboard works just like a whiteboard, except it is a clear piece of glass that is lit from the side.
 This allows you to write, diagram, and draw in the middle of your lecture!

 Our studio is most often used to record Talking Head lectures for classes.
 We can capture multiple sources simultaneously, so feel free to use anything you would like to enhance your presentation (powerpoint, tablet, whiteboard, etc.).
 We encourage you to think of this space as an extension of your classroom, and we want to empower you to teach according to your teaching style.